-In determining whether an issuer is economically tied to a country other than the United States, the Investment Adviser will consider whether the issuer:
+In determining whether an issuer is economically tied to a particular country, the Investment Adviser will consider whether the issuer:

-- Has a class of securities whose principal securities market is in a country other than the United States; - Has its principal office in a country other than the United States; - Derives 50% or more of its total revenue or profit from goods produced, sales made or services provided in one or more countries other than the United States: - Maintains 50% or more of its assets in one or more countries other than the United States; or - Is otherwise determined to be economically tied to a country other than the United States by the Investment Adviser in its discretion.
-For example, the Investment Adviser may use the classifications assigned by third parties, including an issuer's "country of risk" as determined by Bloomberg or the classifications assigned to an issuer by a Fund's benchmark index provider.
+- Has a class of securities whose principal securities market is in that country; - Has its principal office in that country; - Derives 50% or more of its total revenue or profit from goods produced, sales made or services provided in that country; - Maintains 50% or more of its assets in that country; or - Is otherwise determined to be economically tied to that country by the Investment Adviser its discretion.
+For example, the Investment Adviser may use the classifications assigned by third parties, including an issuer's "country of risk" as determined by Bloomberg or the classifications assigned to an issuer by the Fund's benchmark index provider.
 These classifications are generally based on a number of criteria, including an issuer's country of domicile, the primary stock exchange on which an issuer's securities trade, the location from which the majority of an issuer's revenue is derived, and an issuer's reporting currency.
 Although the Investment Adviser may rely on these classifications, it is not required to do so.